hrbonz/django-flexisettings/README.md

 Boolean that determines if `flexisettings` tries to be smart about your project layout.
-It will add any `FLEXI_MEDIA_FOLDER`, `FLEXI_STATIC_FOLDER`, `FLEXI_TEMPLATES_FOLDERS` folder to the appropriate configuration variables if they are not already set.
+It will add any `FLEXI_MEDIA_FOLDER`, `FLEXI_STATIC_FOLDER`, `FLEXI_TEMPLATE_FOLDERS` folder to the appropriate configuration variables if they are not already set.

 ### FLEXI\_MEDIA\_FOLDER